ryanpfalz/azure-signalr-node-react/README.md

         -   Application (client) ID = `id` property
         -   Directory (tenant) ID = `appOwnerOrganizationId` property
     -   For Subscription ID: `az account show --query id --output tsv`
-    -   For secret: Get from Service Principal setup step above
+    -   For secret: This is the client secret created alongside the App Registration above
     -   Plug these GUIDs into object below:
     ```
     {